Easiest College Majors and Degrees

 Project Management Specialist | $98,580 |

-A communications degree is great for those who are fascinated by the media and the news industry.
-You’ll take classes like visual storytelling and multiplatform content creation as part of your degree.
+A communications degree is a great option for students who are fascinated by the media and news industry.
+As part of your degree program, you’ll take classes like visual storytelling and multiplatform content creation.

 Communications majors study public relations, mass media, journalism, and business communication.
 You can specialize your degree with concentration options like public relations, journalism, or technical writing.